LastCallMedia/Mannequin/docs/extensions/twig.md

 | finder | A [Symfony Finder](https://symfony.com/doc/current/components/finder.html) object that will search for the Twig template files you want to use as components. |
 | twig_root | An absolute path to the base directory containing your Twig templates.
 This will be used to create a Twig filesystem loader internally. |
 | twig_options | An associative array of [options to pass to Twig](https://twig.symfony.com/api/2.x/Twig_Environment.html#method___construct).
 Defaults to using a `cache` property of the Mannequin cache directory. |

+## Demo

+See [the demo](https://github.com/LastCallMedia/Mannequin/blob/master/demo/.mannequin.php) .mannequin.php file for an example of how to configure the Twig extension.
+See [this directory](https://github.com/LastCallMedia/Mannequin/tree/master/demo/templates) for example Twig templates and metadata.

 ## Component Metadata